 12. Take macro photos with a drop of water

-You must have seen those highly zoomed pictures where the focus object has great depth and rest of the picture is blur.
-That is macro photography and usually it requires a dedicated lens.
+You must have seen those highly zoomed pictures where the focused object has great depth and the rest of the picture is blur.
+That is macro photography and usually, it requires a dedicated lens.
 However, you can also use water as a macro lens to do macro photography.

 To do so, just take a drop of water on your finger and paste it on your Android phone’s camera.
 No without shaking too much, take close up photo of anything you like.
 The result will be a macro photo with amazing depth.

 The camera lens on Android phones is firmly placed and a drop of water should not be dangerous for the phone.
 However, if there is a speaker or microphone hole nearby, then cover it up with tape before trying this.